webgptorg/promptbook/README.md

 Library of prompt template pipelines that groups together prompt template pipelines for an application.
 This is a very thin wrapper around the Array / Set of prompt template pipelines.

-Prompt Template Pipeline library is a useful helper in execution, it can be shared between execution and consumer parts of the app and make common knowledge about prompt template pipelines.
+Promptbook library is a useful helper in execution, it can be shared between execution and consumer parts of the app and make common knowledge about prompt template pipelines.

 It allows to create executor functions from prompt template pipelines in the library.